-"International promotion of postal services", "Like Of The Year", "Congratulations User!" are a few other scams similar to "SPECIAL AWARD FROM OUR SPONSORS".
-Typically, these schemes use social engineering to push users into performing specific actions (e.g. making monetary transfers).
-However, some scams employ scare-tactics to achieve the desired effect.
-Sites, which claim that visitors have won something, present them with ridiculously good offers, warn them of "detected" threats/issues on their device and similar - must not be trusted.
-It is expressly advised against following their instructions and/or downloading/installing/purchasing any content they endorse.
+"International promotion of postal services", "Like Of The Year", and "Congratulations User!" are some other scams similar to "SPECIAL AWARD FROM OUR SPONSORS".
+Typically, these schemes use social engineering to encourage users into performing specific actions (e.g. making monetary transfers), however, some scams employ scare tactics to achieve the chosen effect.
+Sites which claim that visitors have won a prize, present them with 'amazing' offers, warn of "detected" threats/issues on devices, and similar, must not be trusted.
+You are strongly advised against following their instructions or downloading/installing or purchasing any content they endorse.

 How did potentially unwanted applications install on my computer?

-PUAs spread via download/install setups of other programs.
-This false marketing technique of pre-packing ordinary software with unwanted content is called "bundling".
-Rushed download/installation processes (e.g. skipped steps and sections, etc.) - increase the risk of inadvertently allowing bundled applications onto systems.
-Some PUAs have "official" download webpages.
-When clicked on, intrusive ads can execute scripts to stealthily download/install such apps.
+PUAs proliferate via the download/install set-ups of other programs.
+This deceptive marketing technique of pre-packing normal software with unwanted content is called "bundling".
+Rushing download/installation processes (e.g. skipping steps and sections, etc.) increases the risk of inadvertently allowing bundled applications onto systems.
+Some PUAs have "official" download web pages.
+When clicked, intrusive ads can execute scripts to stealthily download/install these apps.

-It is recommended to research content before downloading/installing it.
-Only official and verified download channels should be used.
-It is ill-advised to use untrustworthy sources like Peer-to-Peer sharing networks, free file-hosting sites and other third party downloaders.
-When downloading/installing, users should read terms, explore all available options, use the "Custom/Advanced" settings and opt-out from additional apps, tools, features, etc. Intrusive advertisements usually appear legitimate and harmless, however they redirect to questionable pages (e.g. gambling, pornography, adult-dating and so on).
-Should users encounter ads/redirects of this kind, they are strongly advised to inspect the device and immediately remove all suspicious applications and/or browser extensions/plug-ins.
+Research all content before downloading/installing.
+Use only official and verified download channels.
+Do not use untrustworthy sources such as Peer-to-Peer sharing networks, free file-hosting sites and other third party downloaders.
+When downloading/installing, read the terms, explore all available options, use the "Custom/Advanced" settings, and opt-out of additional apps, tools, features, etc. Intrusive advertisements usually seem legitimate and harmless, however, they can redirect to dubious web pages (e.g. gambling, pornography, adult-dating, and so on).
+If you encounter ads/redirects of this kind, inspect the device and immediately remove all suspicious applications and/or browser extensions/plug-ins.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.